 Mexico also has an additional 1,724 airports throughout the country, the third highest in the world.
 AeroMexico, United, US Airways, Delta, Alaska and American have the most flights from the U.S. to Mexico.
 The country is also served by most major international airlines.

-Mexico’s quality of roads is ranked fifty-second in the world by the World Economic Forum (2015).
 Major national interstate highway quality is generally good throughout Mexico.
 The country has made massive investments in its road infrastructure in an effort to connect the country’s main towns and cities with reliable roads.
 Roads are also good around popular tourist areas but rural-area roads are rougher and are often unpaved.
 Multi-lane expressways often have narrow lanes and steep shoulders, so drivers unfamiliar with the roads should be cautious.

 The U.S. Bureau of Consular Affairs strongly recommends using toll roads in Mexico rather than free roads, due to the threat of highway assaults.
 Depending on how far you travel on toll roads, the price will vary.
 Check road maps for details if you wish to avoid toll roads.
 Some routes may require you to use toll roads.